 If you have Med Pay coverage, you can claim for damages in the following situations:

-The best thing about Med Pay plans is that many treatments that are not available in health insurance are available to the policyholders of Med Pay plans.
+You can easily get Med Pay coverage from $1,000 to $25,000, but large insurance companies offer an even more extensive range for this type of plan.
+The best thing about Med Pay plans is that many treatments that are not available in health insurance are open to the policyholders of Med Pay plans.

 Contact a Lawyer If You’ve Had an Accident

 Different laws and rules apply during a car accident, and it can get hectic trying to understand different situations.
 For detailed information on car accident rules in California or for compensation for your loss, contact us at (213) 596-9642.
 Our expert attorneys will help you make a claim and protect your rights while getting you the compensation that you truly deserve.

 Michael Ehline is an inactive U.S. Marine and world famous legal historian.
 Michael helped draft the Cruise Ship Safety Act and has won some of the largest motorcycle accident settlements in U.S. History.
 Together with his legal team, Michael and the Ehline Law Firm collect damages on behalf of clients.
 We pride ourselves in being available to answer your most pressing and difficult questions 24/7.
 We are proud sponsors of the Paul Ehline Memorial Motorcycle Ride, and a a Service Disabled Veteran Operated Business.
 (SDVOB.)
 We are ready to fight.